Takahiro Katori

-Takahiro Katori (香取貴大, Katori Takahiro) is a Japanese professional wrestler, also known as Kapy (かぴぃ, Kapī), who is currently signed to Eagle Pro Wrestling.
-He is also known for his tenure with Pro Wrestling Freedoms where he is a former King of Freedom World Junior Heavyweight Champion.
+Takahiro Katori (香取貴大, Katori Takahiro) is a Japanese professional wrestler.
+He primarily competes in Pro Wrestling Freedoms, a Japanese professional wrestling promotion, and has also wrestled in other independent promotions.

 Professional wrestling career

 Japanese independent circuit (2017–present)

-Katori made his first appearance in the Tenryu Project's Ryūkon Cup at the 2023 edition of the tournament in which he fell short to Naoki Tanizaki in the first rounds.
-In All Japan Pro Wrestling, Katori made his first appearance on the first night of the AJPW New Year Giant Series 2024 from January 2, where he competed in the traditional battle royal won by Ryo Inoue and also involving various other notable opponents such as Naruki Doi, Hideki Suzuki, Yuma Anzai and Yuma Aoyagi.
+In 2023, Katori made his first appearance in the Ryūkon Cup, a tournament held by independent puroresu promotion Tenryu Project.
+He was defeated by Naoki Tanizaki in the first round of the event.
+Katori's All Japan Pro Wrestling debut came on January 2, 2024 during the AJPW New Year Giant Series, where he competed in the a battle royal alongside Naruki Doi, Hideki Suzuki, Yuma Anzai, Yuma Aoyagi, and eventual winner Ryo Inoue.

 Eagle Pro Wrestling (2017–present)

-Katori made his professional wrestling debut in Eagle Pro Wrestling at EAGLE Koyama New Era, a house show promoted on May 28, 2017, where he fell short to Taro Yamada in singles competition.
-While he is still signed with the promotion, Katori's main field of activity is the Japanese independent circuit.
+Katori made his professional wrestling debut in Eagle Pro Wrestling at EAGLE Koyama New Era, a house show held on May 28, 2017, where he lost his debut match to Taro Yamada in singles competition.

 Pro Wrestling Freedoms (2017–present)

-Katori made his debut in Pro Wrestling Freedoms at FREEDOMS/Takashi Sasaki Produce Show, an event promoted on December 26, 2017, where he teamed up with Kazunori Yoshida and Hiroyuki Kondo and competed in a one-night Country Battle Tournament in which they defeated Grandpa Sho Mask 4, Kengo Takai and Michio Kageyama in the first rounds, then fell short to Gurukun Mask, Hija Kidman and Ultra Soki in the semifinals.
+Katori made his Pro Wrestling Freedoms debut at FREEDOMS/Takashi Sasaki Produce Show, an event held on 26 December 2017, where he teamed up with Kazunori Yoshida and Hiroyuki Kondo to compete in the show's tag-team Country Battle Tournament.
+Katori, Yoshida and Kondo defeated Grandpa Sho Mask 4, Kengo Takai and Michio Kageyama in the first round, only to lose to Gurukun Mask, Hija Kidman and Ultra Soki in the semifinals.

-Katori is a former King of Freedom World Junior Heavyweight Champion, title which he won at The Gekokujō 2024 on March 22, by defeating Jun Masaoka.
-He lost the title at FREEDOMS 15th Anniversary on September 15, 2024, to Yuya Susumu.
-He also competed for other championships of the promotions such as the King of Freedom World Tag Team Championship, title for which he challenged at FREEDOMS/Jun Kasai Produce Blood X'Mas 2023 on December 25, where he teamed up with Minoru Fujita, only to get outmatched by ERE (Kyu Mogami and Toshiyuki Sakuda).
+Katori is a former King of Freedom World Junior Heavyweight Champion.
+He won the title on March 22, 2024 at The Gekokujō by defeating Jun Masaoka in singles competition.
+On September 15, 2024, Katori lost the title to Yuya Susumu at FREEDOMS 15th Anniversary.

+During his Pro Wrestling Freedoms tenure, Katori has also competed for championships of other promotions.
+On December 25, 2023, Katori teamed up with Minoru Fujita and unsuccessfully challenged ERE (Kyu Mogami and Toshiyuki Sakuda) for the King of Freedom World Tag Team Championship at FREEDOMS/Jun Kasai Produce Blood X'Mas.

 New Japan Pro Wrestling (2023)

-Katori briefly competed in NJPW as a developmental talent.
-He made his first appearance at the first night of the NJPW Independence Day event from July 4, 2023, where he teamed up with Dragon Libre and Kengo in a losing effort against Oskar Leube, Yoh and Ryusuke Taguchi.
-One night later at the second part of the event, he teamed up with Libre and Rekka in a losing effort against Ryusuke Taguchi, Master Wato and Boltin Oleg.
-On the second night of the 2023 Destruction event from October 9, Katori teamed up with Takeshi Masada, Kazuma Sumi, Kengo, and Jun Masaoka in a losing effort against Chaos (Yoshi-Hashi, Toru Yano and Yoh), Tiger Mask and Ryusuke Taguchi.
+Katori briefly competed in New Japan Pro Wrestling as a developmental talent.
+On July 4, 2023, he made an appearance at the NJPW Independence Day event, where he teamed up with Dragon Libre and Kengo and lost to Oskar Leube, Yoh and Ryusuke Taguchi.
+The following day, he joined Libre and Rekka in a losing effort against Ryusuke Taguchi, Master Wato and Boltin Oleg.
+On October 9, 2023, during the second night of Destruction in Ryogoku, Katori formed a team with Takeshi Masada, Kazuma Sumi, Kengo, and Jun Masaoka.
+The team lost to Chaos (Yoshi-Hashi, Toru Yano and Yoh), Tiger Mask and Ryusuke Taguchi.